mozilla/learning.mozilla.org/README.md

 * `AWS_REGION` is the S3 region to upload to when using `npm run s3`.
 It defaults to `us-east-1`.

+* `ORIGIN` is the domain name of which the site is hosted.
+  It defaults to `https://teach.webmaker.org`.
+This is used to generate sitemap.xml file.

 ## References

 * [Cassie's original PSD files][psd]